This is my ever-developing personal canon: the books that have influenced my life to such a degree that they’ve become

 - Poetics by Aristotle: If you only read one book on writing, this is it.
 Aristotle’s classic text examines the elements of story and rules of drama.
-It’s required reading in film and theatre classes, but it has been conspicuously absent from fiction workshops.
+It’s required reading in film and theatre classes, but it’s conspicuously absent from fiction workshops.
 The language is thick at times, but trust me, this will become your primary reference.